College of Education

 Scholarships are available for undergraduate and graduate students.
 Application requirements and procedures may be requested from Andrea Olson, Office of the Dean; telephone 541-346-5943; e-mail firstname.lastname@example.org.

 Stipends and Fellowships

 Stipends and fellowships frequently are awarded to graduate students.
 Both forms of assistance may cover most of the cost of tuition and provide a monthly cash payment.
 Information on graduate employee positions is available on the college website.

 Information about financial assistance is listed in the application materials for each major and on the College of Education’s website.
 Application deadlines should be followed to receive consideration for aid.
 Information about university scholarships and loan programs is available from the Office of Student Financial Aid and Scholarships, 260 Oregon Hall.

-Majors and specializations in the College of Education require field placements in community settings such as public schools, community preschools, mental health clinics, correctional institutions, and welfare programs.
-Many placements are with vulnerable groups such as young children; juvenile offenders; or individuals with disabilities, mental health, adjustment, or learning problems.
+Some majors and specializations in the College of Education require field placements in community settings such as public schools, community preschools, mental health clinics, correctional institutions, and welfare programs.
+Many placements are with vulnerable groups such as young children, juvenile offenders, or individuals with disabilities or mental health, adjustment, or learning problems.
 During these placements students interact with professionals and often are recipients of confidential or sensitive information.
 Consequently, it is imperative that College of Education students adhere to high ethical and moral standards.
 The University of Oregon and each major in the College of Education has written ethical standards or a code of conduct for its students.
 In an instance where evidence exists that a student may have violated the university’s conduct code or a program’s written ethical standards or code of conduct, the student will immediately be removed from the field placement until the matter is resolved.
 A student found to be in violation may be terminated from the College of Education and not permitted to reenter.

 230 HEDCO Education Building